-We recognize consolidated revenue based upon the principle of the transfer of control of our goods and services to customers in an amount that reflects the consideration we expect to be entitled.
+The Company recognizes consolidated revenue based upon the principle of the transfer of control of our goods and services to customers in an amount that reflects the consideration it expects to be entitled.
 This principle is achieved through applying the following five-step approach:

 - 1. Identification of the contract, or contracts, with a customer. - 2.
 Identification of the performance obligations in the contract. - 3.
 Determination of the transaction price. - 4.
 Allocation of the transaction price to the performance obligations in the contract. - 5.
-Recognition of revenue when, or as, we satisfy a performance obligation.
+Recognition of revenue when, or as, the entity satisfies a performance obligation.